Your CLAUDE.md file is the difference between Claude Code being a glorified autocomplete and a senior engineer who truly understands your codebase.

 Custom Skills

 Skills are reusable commands like /pr, /review, and /migrate that encode your team’s workflows into executable prompts.
-When you run a skill, Claude automatically loads your CLAUDE.md context — so your coding conventions, architecture rules, and project structure inform every skill execution.
+Each one is a SKILL.md file in .claude/skills/<name>/, and unlike CLAUDE.md content, a skill’s body loads only when it runs - so long procedures cost nothing until you need them.
+When you run a skill, your CLAUDE.md context is already loaded, so your coding conventions, architecture rules, and project structure inform every skill execution.

 For example, a /pr skill in a Clean Architecture project will generate PR descriptions that reference your layer structure, mention the Mediator handlers involved, and follow your commit conventions - all because it reads your CLAUDE.md first.